winklerjustine/Chatbot-CCMWLI/README.md

     In sleep a king, but waking no such matter."

 ## Things we tried that did not work
-We tried to use glove to analyze the messages of the user, in order to give a correct answer to the bot.
+We tried to use glove to analyze messages of users, so that the bot can respond appropriately to these messages.
+An advantage of using glove would be, that the bot would be enabled to respond not only to given keywords (e.g. 'help') but also to words that are (according to the word2vec model) similar to those keywords (e.g. 'assistance', 'rescue', 'support').
 However, this took too much computerpower and, as a consequence, the bot became too slow using glove.

 ## Authors